neurobin/tartos/README.md

 From source:

-    It can be installed by giving the "install" file execution permission and running it once in terminal.
+    It can be installed by giving the "install" file execution permission and running it in terminal.

 For Ubuntu: